 Of course, these guidelines assume that you have rich, well-balanced soil.
 Increase frequency during hot, dry periods.

-NOTE: If you wish to print this aricle, click on the "Print" icon or link to the right and it will display a print-friendly version of this page.
+NOTE: If you wish to print this aricle, click on the “Print” icon above.

 |Vegetable||Critical time(s) to water for a 5-foot row||Number of gallons of water needed|

 |Beans||When flowers form and during pod-forming and picking||2 per week depending on rainfall|

 |Beets||Before soil gets bone-dry||1 at early stage; 2 every 2 weeks|

 |Broccoli||Don’t let soil dry out for 4 weeks after transplanting.||1 to 1 ½ per week|

 |Brussels sprouts||Don’t let soil dry out for 4 weeks after transplanting.||1 to 1 ½ per week|

 |Cabbage||Water frequently in dry weather for best crop||2 per week|

 |Carrots||Before soil gets bone-dry||1 at early stage; 2 every 2 weeks as roots mature|

 |Corn||When tassels form and when cobs swell||2 at important stages (left)|